aljedaxi/zettel/pages/z_the_nooscope_manifested.md

 title: The Nooscope Manifested
 ---

-## the optical instrument acted as knowledge magnification insofar as it expanded the realm of digestible equivalence classes;
+## the optical instrument acted as knowledge magnification insofar as it expanded the realm of digestible data; thence, equivalence classes.